AlexOberhofer/gnuboy/README.md

 - Porting: The codebase is currently buildable on Windows/MacOS/*nix.
 I have built the SDL2 version of the codebase on each of those platforms, but I have not yet provided build scripts or releases for multiplatform.
 The SDL2 version only currently works on linux.

-- Add hardware accelerated to rendering
+- Add hardware acceleration to rendering (textures vs surfaces)

 - Add scaling to SDL2 port